Metrorail (Miami-Dade County): Proposed expansions

 On November 16, 2022, Miami-Dade County announced that they would accelerate construction on the North Corridor along NW 27th Avenue from Dr. Martin Luther King Jr. Plaza station to Hard Rock Stadium at NW 199th Street in Miami Gardens, Florida, with a goal of starting construction in 2024 with aid from federal funds.
 The extension will be built in two phases: Phase I would see the extension built up to Hard Rock Stadium with just one station, while Phase II would see more stations built on the elevated line as well as transit-oriented developments built alongside it.
+On January 9, 2023, the expedition of this extension's design was approved by Miami-Dade County's Transportation, Mobility and Planning Committee on a 9–0 vote, with a station at Miami-Dade College being added to Phase I of the project alongside the terminus at Hard Rock Stadium.
+Infrastructure design firm HNTB was designated to design the future extension whilst being given $44 million in funding by the TMP Committee.
+A Project Development and Environment Study is also being done by the Florida Department of Transportation in parallel to HNTB's design work in order to accelerate the start of work.
+It was also announced that Phase II would include park-and-ride facilities added at five of the eight total stations.

+As of June 2024, the extension will be completed by 2036.

 Ridership

-Sortable chart detailing monthly weekday ridership averages by calendar year; right hand chart giving annual averages may use "fiscal year" without disclosure, where the FY begins in October and has 75% of its time in the next year with only 25% in the starting year.
-Note the large jump in ridership starting September 2012 after the Orange Line extension to MIA opened, the largest project that came to fruition after the passing of the half-penny tax in 2002.
-Service frequency below Earlington Heights was doubled as a result, hence the ridership jumped by nearly 10,000, at least four times the ridership of the single new station at the Miami Intermodal Center (< 2,000).
-Year averages are rounded to the nearest 500, and the highest month is also given in bold.
-A trend of lower ridership during the summer can be seen, when the traffic and population of the county (and state) is generally lower.
-The low December ridership anomaly may be explained by the long Christmas and holiday season.
-By 2016, ridership started to decrease, especially by summer, where July saw the lowest ridership since the Orange Line opened in 2012.
+By 2016, Metrorail ridership started to decrease, especially by summer, where July saw the lowest ridership since the Orange Line opened in 2012.
 This lag follows Metrobus, which began to decline in 2014, amid an aging fleet and falling oil and gas prices, and posted the lowest ridership numbers in over a decade during June and July 2016.
 For October 2016, even Metromover recorded low ridership, though the low numbers for this specific month were blamed on one day of closure for Hurricane Matthew.
 2017 saw a continuation in the ridership decline across all three systems; ridership in September 2017 was impacted by Hurricane Irma despite the exclusion of days without service from the average.
-All three modes declined sharply starting in March 2020 during the covid pandemic, slowly recovering over the next three years.
+All three modes declined sharply starting in March 2020 during the COVID-19 pandemic, slowly recovering over the next three years.